ssarkar2/schizophreniaThroughTweets/sentiment/README.md

 *DO NOT PUBLISH OR RE-DISTRIBUTE DATA ON THIS DIRECTORY (according to Twitter's policies).*

-Collect from semeval 2013/2014/2015/2016 sentiment analysis task.
+Collect from SemEval 2013/2014/2015/2016 sentiment analysis task.
 The data is not complete because some tweets have been deleted by users.

 Datasets: